-A student on a leave of absence will incur no additional charges by the school.
-Any student failing to return to school the day after the expiration of a leave of absence, which becomes the date of determination, will be terminated from school and the students' last date of attendance will be considered the withdrawal date.
-The school's refund policy and a Return to Title IV Calculation (for Title IV recipients) will be applied and all refunds will be due 30 days from the date of determination.
+A student on a leave of absence will incur no additional charges by the College.
+Any student failing to return to school the day after the expiration of a leave of absence, which becomes the date of determination, will be terminated and the students' last date of attendance will be considered the withdrawal date.
+The College's Refund Policy and a Return to Title IV Calculation (for Title IV recipients) will be applied and all refunds will be due 30 days from the date of determination.
 Prior to a leave of absence being granted to a Title IV, HEA loan recipient, the student must see the financial aid office in order to explain the effect the leave may have on the student's grace period for repayment of loans.
 A copy of the leave of absence request will be maintained in the student's file.

 - 3. Make Up Exams.
 If a student is absent on the day of an exam, they must take the "make up" exam on the scheduled "re-take" day.
 There will be only one opportunity to take and pass a make-up exam.
 Frequently missed exams are not acceptable.
 All make-up exams must be completed and passed prior to the end of the payment period/term. - 4.
-The maximum time frame for satisfactorily completing a program may not exceed one hundred fifty percent (150%) of the published length of the program's clock hours or months (for example):
+Satisfactory Progress will be monitored at each payment period/term throughout the program and at the end of the program.
+For example: 603 clock hour programs have satisfactory progress review times at 301 clock hours and 603 clock hours.
+Associate of Science Degree in Nursing Program reviews satisfactory progress at end of each 15-week term. - Student Academic Progression in the Nursing Program: - 1) At the completion of Term #1, satisfactory progress will be determined.